deltaepsilon/chrisesplin.com/content/writing/articles/why-you-suck-at-programming.md

 Think about the most embarrassing thing that your best friend has ever done.
 Now try to think of the most embarrassing thing that an acquaintance has done.

-We almost immediately forget about others mistakes unless they're truly egregious or affect us in a personal way.
+We almost immediately forget about others' mistakes unless they're truly egregious or affect us in a personal way.
 So get up in front of a crowd and give a talk.
 Make presentations about technologies you barely understand.
 It's cool.
 Nobody cares.
 Do it with a smile on your face, don't take yourself too seriously, and everyone will be rooting for you.
 And if you screw up... they'll forget within a day or two.

 ## You can't put yourself 5 years into the future

 Our culture does a terrible job of teaching long-term thinking.

-Remember: you vastly overestimate how much you can accomplish in a year, and you vastly underestimate how much you can accomplish in five years.
+Remember: you vastly **overestimate** how much you can accomplish in a year, and you vastly **underestimate** how much you can accomplish in five years.

 You can become an entirely different person in five years.
 You can build a whole career, become an expert in something new, publish a book, launch a company... the possibilities are incredible.